HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### Legible font sizes

 One of the basics of a good mobile experience is being able to easily read the on-page content.
-Font sizes under 12 pixels require mobile visitors to “pinch to zoom” when reading content.
+Font sizes under 12 pixels require mobile visitors to "pinch to zoom” when reading content.
 This is considered too small to be legible.

 {{ figure_markup(
   image="legible-font-sizes.png",